-The Ohio Health Issues Poll (OHIP) is conducted every year to learn more about the health opinions, behaviors and status of adults in Ohio.
+The Ohio Health Issues Poll is conducted every year to learn more about the health opinions, behaviors and status of adults in Ohio.
 In 2017, OHIP asked Ohio adults several questions about their health care usage and general health status.

 OHIP asks a series of questions1 to assess if adults in Ohio have a usual and appropriate place for health care.
 People with a usual and appropriate place for care have better health outcomes and fewer health disparities than those who do not.² Appropriate places include private doctor’s offices, community-based health centers and public health clinics, clinics at retail stores, and hospital outpatient departments.
 Inappropriate places for care include hospital emergency rooms, urgent care centers and other places.

 In 2017, 7 in 10 Ohio adults (71%) reported having a usual and appropriate place for care.
 This compares with 1 in 10 (9%) who reported having a usual but inappropriate place and 2 in 10 (18%) who reported having no usual place.
 These percentages have not changed since the last time these questions were asked in 2012.